Soccer-World Cup 2022: why is Qatar a controversial location for the FIFA tournament? | Sports-Games

 The Australian soccer team has spoken out against Qatar's record on human rights and same-sex relationships, while Denmark's players will travel to the tournament without their families as a protest against the country's human rights record.
 CONTROLS ON ALCOHOL

-They will also have areas for drunk fans to sober up, with tournament chief executive Nasser Al Khater saying the move was to make sure fans were safe and not harmful to others or themselves.
+Plans were made to have areas for drunk fans to sober up, with tournament chief Al Khater saying the move was to make sure fans were safe and not harmful to others or themselves.
+But FIFA said on Nov.
+18 that alcoholic beer would not be sold at stadiums,

+a last-minute reversal that raised questions among some supporters about Qatar's ability to deliver on promises made to fans.
+(Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)